 What You Will Learn

-- How to prevent from locking your Database
+- How to use ActiveRecord::Batches::BatchEnumerator#in_batches - To prevent from locking your Database

 Who This Is For

-- Rails developers who need to delete records more efficiently.
+- Ruby on Rails developers who need to delete records more efficiently.

-I am currently working on a Rails project that deals with importing and exporting large amounts of data.
-The user is able to import and store data into the applications Database as well and delete the data.
+I am currently working on a Rails project that deals with importing and exporting large amounts of data from excel sheets.
+The user is able to import and save the data into the application’s Database and also delete the data.

-Because some of these data deletions can consist of thousands of rows you must code the removal process a little differently.
+Because some of these deletions can consist of hundreds of thousands of rows, the removal feature must be developed a little differently.

-When a User imports/uploads new data into the application it creates a new
+When a User imports/uploads new data into the application, a

-DataSet record for every single data set from the import.
+DataSet record, for every single row from the

 belongs_to relationship to